-The PAL instrument recognises that the key to unlocking the individual’s potential is to gain an understanding of their unique biography and personality as well as their physical capabilities.
+The PAL instrument recognises that to unlock an individual’s potential you need to gain an understanding of their unique biography.
+Alongside this, their personality and their physical capabilities.

-To do this, the diversional therapist will take time to listen to personal reminiscences and build up a detailed picture of the individual’s life history.
-She will also take time to understand the individual’s physical capabilities and the level of support and intervention they need and want in order to undertake every day activities.
+So, to do this, the therapist takes time to listen to personal reminiscences.
+Building up a detailed picture of their life history and taking time to understand the physical capabilities.
+As a result working out the level of support and intervention they need and want in order to undertake every day activities.

-Naturally, the work of our diversional therapist in drawing up an individual’s activity profile is not a one-off event, but an ongoing exercise that develops and changes in order to meet the individual’s changing needs.
+Naturally, the therapist’s work when drawing up an activity profile is not a one-off event.
+In fact, it is an ongoing exercise that develops and changes in order to meet their changing needs.

-We have seen many of our residents experience increased self-confidence and self-esteem as well as increased communication with others as a result of working with diversional therapy in this way.
-If you have a loved one who needs specialist care, perhaps you would like to read our nursing home admissions policy.
+We have seen many of our residents experience increased self-confidence and self-esteem.
+Along with increased communication with others as a result of working with diversional therapy in this way.
+So, if you have a loved one who needs specialist care, perhaps you would like to read our nursing home admissions policy.